tequeter/dryspec/packages/Codex/leansdd.md

 <!-- markdownlint-restore -->

+Projects MAY adapt this table to their own directory layout, file naming, and per-file limits.
+The project-specific Specification index in the Constitution is the single source of truth for the actual paths and limits.

-You SHALL respect whichever limits the Constitution specifies.
+You SHALL respect whichever limits and locations the Constitution specifies.
 When authoring or revising specs, keep files well below their limits when possible, and call out when the user’s request would clearly exceed them.

 ## Agile specification principles